Goose47/autonomous-build-system/README.md

 docker hosted repository on new tag push.
 Pipeline and Dockerfile are configured to use docker and go proxy repositories for caching project dependencies.

+## Features
+- **Docker image caching**: docker images are cached in docker-proxy repository.
+- **Go packages caching**: go packages are cached in go-proxy repository.
+- **Autonomous builds**: proxy repositories' caching allow offline builds, or when requested resource origin is no longer accessible.

 ## Example
 #### When new tag is pushed, pipeline is triggered:
 ![alt text](./assets/pipeline.png)